mingsxs/ascii-search/README.md

 ## Introduction

-This tool is implemented with `C`, using standard libraries `stdio.h`, `stdlib.h`, `string.h`, which means portability on various platforms.
-It will be very convinient
+This simple utility is implemented with `C`, using standard libraries `stdio.h`, `stdlib.h` and `string.h` only, which lends enough portability among various platforms.
+It's designed for coding especially for embedded coding.
+If you often deal with massive, tedious `VPD` fields programing with `Hex` or `Decimal` data format, this utility should be helpful to transform or validate data.

 ## Compiling

+Just go with `gcc`/`clang` or any other `C` compiler, the binary file `ascii` under folder `./bin/MacOS` is compiled by `clang` of MacOS `Mojave` with `-O2` level compiler optimization.
+If you are Mac users, use this executable directly.

 ## Help

+Only `--help`, `-h` and `-?` options given will get `help` usage, otherwise, the command argument will be treated as a input string.

 ## How to use